absk786/Abdul-Project-three/README.md

 # E-commerre apps
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Usage
-The application allows the user to access, store, and save items of interest to their account and also allows them to securely complete their transaction.
+The application allows the user to purchase tickets to thier favourite football games in europe.
 ## Guidelines
 ### User Story:
 ```
-AS a shopper,
+AS a avid football fan,
-I WANT to easily browse through
+I WANT to easily and safely be able to browse my teams football tickets
 SO THAT I can add items to my cart for checkout.
 ```
 ### Acceptance Test for User Story: